mowijo/cmake-custom-generator-example/README.md

 ## Example

 The generator in this example takes a file and generates a C++ class with the same name as the file (except for extension).
-The generated C++ class offers a single method, ant that is to say the content of the definition file.
+The generated C++ class offers a single method: To "speak" out the content of the definition file.
 For example the definition file `yoda.speak` containing

 ```text
 Do or do not.
 There is no try